Python collections module

 hash-able objects.
 It can come handy when you have to keep track of number of

-occurrences of an element in an iterable (str
+occurrences of an element in an iterable (str, list, etc).
+For

 missing/non-existent keys it returns 0 or ’’ instead of IndexError.